 SUPPLEMENTAL INFORMATION TO BE FURNISHED WITH REPORTS FILED PURSUANT TO SECTION 15(d) OF THE ACT BY REGISTRANTS WHICH HAVE NOT REGISTERED SECURITIES PURSUANT TO SECTION 12 OF THE ACT

-The registrant has not sent to its security holders any annual report covering the registrant's lister year cheed April 30, 2016.
-108
+The registrant has not sent to its security holders any annual report covering the registrant's fiscal year ended April 30, 2019.

 ITEM 8.
 FINANCIAL STATEMENTS AND SUPPLEMENTARY DATA

 PHARMACYTE BIOTECH, INC. CONTENTS